greenfructose/MOCovid19Data/README.md

 # MOCovid19Data
-Various COVID-19 metrics for the state of Missouri
+Streamlit app for various COVID-19 metrics for the state of Missouri